iSEE/iUSEiSEE/README.md

 # iUSEiSEE

-The `iSEE` package is a flexible, powerful and extendible application to explore any dataset stored in a `SummarizedExperiment` object.
+The `iSEE` package is a flexible, powerful and extensible application to explore any dataset stored in a `SummarizedExperiment` object.
 In turn, any dataset that can be shaped into one or more numerical matrices ("rectangular" datasets) can easily be put into a `SummarizedExperiment` object.
 This includes many types of bulk, single cell and spatially resolved biological data, as well as many non-biological data types.